 It is very reactive to the environment, glycerin is like an antenna for moisture, and it searches for it in the air.
 The trouble comes when it doesn’t find it in the air; it looks for it in your hair.

-Note: all humectants can be problematic in extreme dew points, you can see them in this ingredient list.
+Note: all humectants can be problematic in extreme dew points.

 When is glycerin good or bad?